Sabrinas Organizing

 We started out by finding a contractor through Angie's List.
 A client referred a contractor to me that she used for a few home projects.
 She highly recommended him.
 The company name was Total Home Solution.
 So, when I went into Angie's List, we did a search and found that he had great references.
 So, we called him.

 The design process took several months.
 We didn't finish the details until February 2014.
-There were meetings with cabinet designers, visits to stores to find pulls and knobs, countertop and flooring.
-As well as, making sure all the areas(zones) we needed were included in the design.
+There were meetings with cabinet designers, visiting stores to find cabinet door pulls and kitchen cabinet knobs, countertops, and flooring.
+We also ensured all the areas(zones) we needed were included in the design.

-Here are the zones we added in our new kitchen with the kitchen cabinet manufacturer's representative, Rich's help at Pete's Lumber.
-By assigning zones to different areas of the kitchen, it makes it easier to see what we were missing and what cabinets we wanted in those areas.
+Here are the zones we added to our new kitchen with the help of the kitchen cabinet manufacturer's representative, Rich, at Pete's Lumber.
+Assigning zones to different areas of the kitchen made it easier to see what we were missing and what cabinets we wanted in those areas.

-• Command zone was near our phone and light switches next to the refrigerator.
+• The command zone (paper management section) was near our phone and light switches beside the refrigerator.

-• Baking zone was on the other side of the refrigerator in the upper cabinets.
+• The Baking zone was on the other side of the refrigerator in the upper cabinets.

-• Washing zone was near the sink next to the dishwasher
+• The Washing zone was near the sink next to the dishwasher.

 • The cooking zone was next to the range on the right side.

-• Beverage zone was next to the pantry on the other side of the kitchen.
+• The Beverage zone was next to the pantry (affiliate) on the other side of the kitchen.

-• Pantry area zone was near the beverage area.
+• The Pantry area zone was near the beverage area.

 HERE ARE THE AFTER PICTURES: